IndraNurfa/AffShop/README.md

 - **Video Handler**: The `/api/video/:id` route fetches details of a specific video.
 The `/api/addVideo` route allows adding a new video (requires authentication).

 - **Comment Handler**: The `/api/comment` route enables users to add new comments to videos (requires authentication).
-The `/api/comment/:id` route retrieves comments for a specific video.
+The `/api/getComment/:id` route retrieves comments for a specific video.

 - **Auth Handler**: The `/api/register` route is used to register new users.
 The `/api/login` route facilitates logging in for existing users.
 The `/api/logout` route logs out the currently logged-in user.
+The `/api/getSession` route check current session as cookies.

 - **User Handler**: The `/api/profile` route retrieves profile details of the currently logged-in user (requires authentication).
 The `/api/profile` route allows editing the profile details of the currently logged-in user (requires authentication).